Medicine, Tips & Remedies to Save Your Cruise

 #30 | Vitamin B

 It’s been hypothesized that a lack of Vitamin B contributes to sea sickness.
 A test was actually conducted on pregnant mothers, who took 25mg per day of Vitamin B and saw a significant reduction in vomiting and nausea versus a controlled group who did not take the vitamin.
+And it’s relatively cheap on Amazon and has great ratings.

 Sea Sickness Medicine Options